LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

 Fills the display SURFACE using color COLOR.
 SURFACE is bound to *DEFAULT-DISPLAY* if unspecified.
-The display is updated when UPDATE-P is T.
+The display is updated when UPDATE is T.

 [Standard class]